 The Power of No: The Busy #Eventprofs Access to Profitability

-As you launch yourself into 2015 you might be struck by just how much there is to do and handle.
+As an event planner you are well aware just how much there is to do and handle.
 Have you noticed how life seems to get busier and busier?

 Recently I have heard people complaining that they are working harder than ever before and yet money continues to be an issue.
 Why is that?
 It seems contradictory.
 Surely the harder we work the more money we will make?
 But for many of us that equation doesn’t seem to add up.